The Best Accent Colors to Attract Home Buyers

 Orange is lively color that energizes people and is known to make people want to spend money.
 (A great thing when you’re selling a home!)
 People think of affordability when they see the color orange, so you can take advantage of these positive emotions by including some orange accents in your staging.
-We especially love to use orange accents in outside living areas, as it makes people think of summer
+We especially love to use orange accents in outside living areas, as it makes people think of summer fun and entertaining.

 How to Use Accent Colors in Home Staging